 All of these options can be made highly functional with thoughtful pantry shelving and can mirror your kitchen’s aesthetic.

 One of our other favorite auxiliary kitchen spaces: this coffee bar!
 By utilizing the space under the stair landing, there’s now a nook for this household’s morning brew.
-Not only is it functional (and dare we say, adorable), but by moving those appliances off of the countertops, there’s more room in the kitchen!
+Not only is it functional, but by moving those appliances off of the countertops, there’s more room in the kitchen!

 Another one of our recent favorites actually came from a reimagined laundry room.
 With the washing machine and dryer moved, we created a walk-in pantry, complete with space for microwave, sink, and ice maker.
 With a loose pocket door, it’s easily accessible, and gives the kitchen a beautifully clean and minimalist vibe.